 Residential care homes help people who can no longer manage to look after themselves at home due to frailty, mobility problems or other issues that may occur with older age.

 Nursing care homes help people with complex medical problems, who need regular help from health professionals.

 Residential care in York

 We run 3 residential homes in York regulated by the Care Quality Commission.
 Each has its own character and can accommodate between 27 to 48 residents.
-All of our homes can offer dementia care, and three of our homes offer specialist dementia care.
+All our homes offer dementia care, and some offer specialist dementia care.

 Residential care provides: